FallenGameR/rust/notes.md

 - hdrhistogram # for ping times study or for temperatures study on Arduino
 - maplit # more readable syntax for hashmap initialization
 ```

+## Error notes

+- Make errors that are function specific - they will have a mathcing name and be focused at only a single domain area

 ## URLs